Netflix Horror movies and series

 Netflix horror movies and series

 Admittedly, the horror genre has a questionable reputation – who deliberately sets themselves up to get scared right?
-But even non-horror buffs can enjoy one or two of these Netflix horror movies and series with the right company.
+But even non-horror buffs can enjoy these Netflix horror movies and series with the right company.
 So hit up your friends and have a Netflix Party sesh before you can’t anymore.

 Check out other ways you can improve your viewing experience: